 If you're specifically looking to lose weight, the intensity of your physical activity plays a significant role as well.
 "How briskly you walk plays a large role in how many calories you actually burn when walking.
 Walking a very slow 10,000 steps may not be adequate to actually result in weight loss," Gregg Kai Nishi, MD, bariatric surgeon at the Khalili Center and the director of the Institute For Minimally Invasive and Robotic Surgery at K and B Surgical Center, told POPSUGAR.
 "Conversely, walking very briskly, even if less than 10,000 steps, may be much more beneficial in terms of weight loss."

 But even walking a brisk 10,000 steps per day may not be enough to burn off pounds on its own.
-"In addition to looking at your step counts, strength training has scientific benefits for increasing your metabolism, burning calories, and therefore helping with weight loss," said Arndt.
+"In addition to looking at your step counts, strength training has scientific benefits for increasing your metabolism, burning calories, and therefore helping with weight loss," Arndt said.
 "The more muscle you have, the more calories you burn during rest and during activity."
-She encourages her clients to start or continue a strength-training routine a minimum of two days a week, including free weights or activities such as yoga or a bootcamp-style class.
+She encourages her clients to start or continue a strength-training routine a minimum of two days a week — including free weights or activities like yoga or a bootcamp-style class.

-Of course, increasing your activity won't result in weight loss if you aren't creating a calorie deficit.
-It's also important to take a look at your eating habits throughout the day.
+On average, a person can burn 100 calories walking one mile.
+Since walking 10,000 steps is similar to walking five miles, that means someone can burn around 500 calories from completing a full 10,000 steps a day.
+Increasing your activity alone won't result in weight loss if you aren't also creating a calorie deficit.
+So it's important to take a look at your eating habits throughout the day.
+Be sure to eat a nutrient-dense daily diet that consists of a variety of fruits and vegetables, whole grains, protein, and healthy fats.
 While walking 6,000 to 10,000 or more steps a day can promote several health benefits, keeping track of what you're eating and how many calories you're consuming will go a long way toward helping you achieve your weight-loss goals.
-Be sure to eat a daily diet that consists of a variety of fruits and vegetables, whole grains, protein, and healthy fats in addition to getting an adequate amount of physical activity if you're trying to lose weight.